aidi-2004-ai-enterprise/ss-2025/Labs/Lab3.md

   - Issue: The current implementation uses `pd.get_dummies(X_input, columns=["sex", "island"])` without ensuring consistency with training, allowing invalid values (e.g., `island="dummy_value"`) to be encoded.
   - Solution: Use the provided Pydantic `Enum` classes (`Island`, `Sex`) to restrict inputs to valid values and ensure consistent encoding (e.g., save and reuse the encoder from training).
 - **Input Validation**: Ensure the application fails gracefully (e.g., returns HTTP 400) with clear error messages for invalid `sex` or `island` values not present in the training dataset.
-- **Logging**: Add logging statements in `main.py` using Python’s `logging` module to track model loading, input validation, and prediction outcomes.
+- **Logging**: Add logging statements in `main.py` using Python’s `logging` module to track model loading, input validation, and prediction outcomes. **NOTE:** Logging is not a print statement.
+It should look something like:  https://docs.python.org/3/howto/logging.html#logging-to-a-file

 ## Rubric
 **Total Points: 100**